High Contrast Mode:

 Can we wear costumes?

 YES - We love to see our guests dressed in Renaissance costumes.
-Costume rentals are available outside our Front Gate at the Belrose Shop.
 However, we reserve the right to refuse entry to anyone not properly attired or dressed in a manner that may be offensive to other guests.
-Shirts and shoes are required!
+Shirts and shoes are required at all times!

 Guests are not permitted to perform for patrons and/or accept tips or charge for photographs out of respect to the Festival's working cast of performing artists.
 Festival actors can be identified by a special "OFFICIAL GARF CAST" badge worn on their costume.